 The medical status of obesity as a disease

 In the middle of 2013, The American Medical Association adopted a resolution that recognizes that obesity is a disease.
 The resolution in question was introduced by a delegates representing several medical organizations, including American College of Surgeons, American College of Cardiology and the American Society for Reproductive Medicine.
 They reasoned that a disease is characterized by “impairment of normal functioning”, “characteristics signs and symptoms” as well as “harm or morbidity”.
-Based on these criteria, the adopted resolution argues that:
+Based on these criteria, the adopted a resolution (PDF, cache) argues that:

 […] Congruent with this criteria there is now an overabundance of clinical evidence to identify obesity as a multi-metabolic and hormonal disease state including impaired functioning of appetite dysregulation, abnormal energy balanced, endocrine dysfunction including elevated leptin levels and insulin resistance, infertility, dysregulated adipokine signaling, abnormal endothelial function and blood pressure elevation, nonalcoholic fatty liver disease, dyslipidemia, and systemic and adipose tissue inflammation. […] Obesity has characteristic signs and symptoms including the increase in body fat and symptoms pertaining to the accumulation of body fat, such as joint pain, immobility, sleep apnea, and low self-esteem. […] The physical increase in fat mass associated with obesity is directly related to comorbidities including type 2 diabetes, cardiovascular disease, some cancers, osteoporosis, polycystic ovary syndrome.